data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 1. If this value is set to `Y` the current Instance will be skipped as this indicates the Module is disabled for the particular Batch

 1. Retrieve Previous Instance details.
 If allowed to continue the Module Evaluation then checks if the previous run(s) have failed or not.
-It will select the Next Run Indicator value from the previous Module Instance to direct the internal processing.
-If a failure is detected (the status of the previous instance Next Run Indicator is `R`) this step will create an array of all Module Instances from the last logged successful run to the most recent (failed) run
+It will select the Next Run Status value from the previous Module Instance to direct the internal processing.
+If a failure is detected (the status of the previous instance Next Run Status is `R`) this step will create an array of all Module Instances from the last logged successful run to the most recent (failed) run

 1. This effectively selects multiple failed runs for rollback from the point where the run was last successful.
 This array of (failed) Module Instances will ultimately be used as the 'IN' clause of the Rollback SQL

 1. Based on the result of this check the following scenarios are possible:

-   * If the previous (Module) Next Run Indicator is `C` (skip / cancel) the run will be finished before the actual ETL starts.
+   * If the previous (Module) Next Run Status is `C` (skip / cancel) the run will be finished before the actual ETL starts.
 This can happen if:
-     * The system administrator has labelled this Module to be disabled for this run by manually setting the Next Run Indicator value to `C` in the Module Instance.
+     * The system administrator has labelled this Module to be disabled for this run by manually setting the Next Run Status value to `C` in the Module Instance.
      * The previous Batch failed but the specific Module (Instance) was run successfully in that particular Batch and is skipped when the Batch is run again (rollback on Batch level)

-   * If the previous Module Next Run Indicator is `R` (rollback) the rollback process is started (see Rollback section).
+   * If the previous Module Next Run Status is `R` (rollback) the rollback process is started (see Rollback section).
 The Rollback process uses the Area Code and Table Name to create dynamic SQL statements.
 After the rollback SQL has been executed correctly the Processing Indicator is set to `P` and processing will continue as usual.

 1. The Module Evaluation effectively returns the Processing Indicator for the current Module Instance.
 The next step for the processing is to interpret this indicator for the current Module Instance to either stop or continue the processing